Franklin Canyon Park: A Complete Guide

 Photo by cottonbro from Unsplash Copyright 2022

-Ranch Trail, Franklin Canyon Park, starts from a small parking place at Franklin Canyon Drive and Lake Drive intersection and sets out east up a flight of wooden steps.
+Ranch Trail, starts from a small parking place at Franklin Canyon Drive and Lake Drive intersection and sets out east up a flight of wooden steps.
 Ascend a draw within the canyon’s side carved out through a seasonal stream.

 This lush debut offers the hiking trails an exciting beginning; however, the vegetation will become less verdant as you continue up the canyon.

 Bear left at a trail break only a few hundred feet from the start and headed north up the canyon.
-Pass through O.K. and scrub on a dust track that offers occasional perspectives throughout Franklin Canyon Park.
+Pass through O.K. and scrub on a dust track that offers occasional perspectives.

 A third of a mile from the start, you may come to a junction.
-Continue immediately towards Franklin Canyon Park Lake.
+Continue immediately towards Lake.
 Another trail goes back to the left, descending back to Franklin Canyon Drive close to the trailhead.

 This is an opportunity to Ranch Trail that may be taken to trim a 10th of a mile off the hike; however, it requires walking on a paved road.
 Proceeding up Ranch Trail, it is less than a 10th of a mile to the end of the trail, wherein you may meet Franklin Canyon Drive at an intersection simply below the reservoir.

-Chaparral Trail, Franklin Canyon Park, turns right at the junction within the picnic place below the redwoods and strolls up a short flight of stairs to Franklin Canyon Drive.
-Turn right at the pavement and stroll up the canyon.
+Chaparral Trail turns right at the junction within the picnic place below the redwoods and strolls up a short flight of stairs to Franklin Canyon Drive.
+Turn right on the pavement and stroll up the canyon.

 You will pass a big concrete holding tank and a park maintenance shop on the right.
 Walkthrough an intersection with the street across the north side of the lake

-Past the intersection, bear right into a prominent dirt parking place outdoor, the Sooky Goldman Nature Center.
+Past the intersection, bear right into a prominent dirt parking place outdoors, the Sooky Goldman Nature Center.
 Proceed throughout the lot to a gated dust trail on the alternative aspect.

 Take Chaparral Trail immediately up the ridge, gaining approximately two hundred feet in 0.15 miles.
 The trail shrinks to a faint track and bends to the right throughout a field.
 Continue towards the more obvious track ascending a ridge at the northeast side of the canyon.